by G. Jack Urso

 In the judgement of many, Land of the Lost is Sid and Marty Krofft’s standout achievement.
-While a children’s Saturday morning TV program, the show introduced such concepts as a closed-universe, relative time, and alternate dimensions.
-All standard sci-fi plot conventions now, but new and innovative for the 1970s.
-The special effects and stop-motion animation pales in comparison to today’s digital effects, but was nonetheless a significant investment for the times.
+While a children’s Saturday morning TV program, the show introduced such heavy concepts as a closed-universe, relative time, and alternate dimensions.
+These are standard sci-fi plot conventions now, but new and innovative for the 1970s.
+While the special effects and stop-motion animation pales in comparison to today’s digital effects, it nonetheless represented a significant investment for a children's show at the time.
 Aeolus 13 Umbra has set up a YouTube channel dedicated to the Land of the Lost.
-Links to all the episodes, and episode descriptions, are provided at the end of this article.
+Episode descriptions for the complete series are provided at the end of this article.

 The premise is deceptively simple.
 As noted in the opening lyrics, a family out exploring is caught in a natural disaster and find themselves stranded in a mysterious land, but it’s more complicated than that.
 The Land of the Lost is an alternate universe — a closed parallel dimension from which there is no escape.
 If you try to walk or sail out, you’ll only find yourself going in circles.
 Climb the highest mountain and use powerful binoculars to look what’s on the other side of the Lost Valley, and you’ll only see the back of your heads (episode 16, “Hurricane”).
 These were big concepts for kids in the mid-1970s, but the show didn’t dumb-down its ideas.